rba-community/TA-opnsense/README.md

 Note:
     This version includes the packages for the new version of Add-on builder which may cause API credentials to be lost.
 After updating to this version, you may have to re-enter the API credentials for the modular inputs to work again.

+- Deprecating sourcetype "opnsense:access" and moving to "opnsense:audit"
 - updated to latest add-on builder version

 ```